bmehder/sveltekit-get-cats/README.md

 # SvelteKit Get Cats

-This architecture embraces a pure function approach inspired by Elm and other functional state machines.
+This architecture embraces a pure function approach inspired by Elm and other functional state machines, extended with explicit time travel.
 The entire logic is expressed as schemas, types, algebraic data types (ADTs), and pure functions: `computeNextModelAndCommands`, `executeCommand`, and `processMessage`.
+State is modeled as a timeline (`past / present / future`), enabling undo, redo, and scrubbing without replaying side effects.
 The design eliminates nullish checks, avoids control-flow statements (except one `if` in the view), and centralizes all side effects into a single interpreter.
-This separation ensures predictable state transitions, unidirectional data flow, and maintains clear boundaries between model evolution and commands that interact with the external world.

 A small demonstration app built with SvelteKit that explores: